docker/docker-birthday-3/tutorial.md

 The next step now is to create a Docker image with this web app.
 As mentioned above, all user images are based off a base image.
 Since our application is written in Python, we will build our own Python image based on [Alpine](https://hub.docker.com/_/alpine/).
 We'll do that using a **Dockerfile**.

 Create a file **Dockerfile**.
 Start by specifying our base image.
-Use the `FROM` keyword to do that
+Use the `FROM` keyword to do that:

 ```
 FROM alpine:latest